Hybrid Apps: The Future Is Here

 Also, developers should not make mobile web sites and have them run as native applications.
 This is because native applications offer a rich experience that a mobile web app fails to deliver.
 Another point to consider is that native applications obey user interface instructions.
 When web applications are installed on desktop, they do not fulfill user-interface expectations.
 Moreover the only access to the application is via the HTML or similar web standard, which limits the access to key elements of hardware.

 Hybrid applications: The solution is here

-If you don’t want to go web or stay native, then the solution is hybrid app development.
+If you don’t want to go web or stay native, then the cross platform app development service providers can help you built the perfect hybrid solution.
 Hybrid mobile apps are basically native applications that embed a platform specific web browser control.
 Since all mobile platforms including iOS, Android, Windows and Blackberry have web browser controls embedded, it is easy to use these apps in both mobile as well as native applications.
 In fact, hybrid mobile apps give a seamless experience that makes it the best choice.

 Hybrid mobile apps with ASP.NET MVC: Bringing the future here

 ASP.NET MVC is a great choice to build a neat framework for your backend.
 There are many web backend options available, but when it comes to hybrid apps, there is nothing better than ASP.NET MVC.
 This is because the MVC environment offers superior control over HTML output, so you can generate mobile-friendly HTML with ease.
 When you have ASP.NET MVC, you can share most of the code for native and mobile app, only the view needs to be customized.
 It’s simple model works in alignment with underlying platforms so you can easily make AJAX calls or use jQuery on the client.